filipemd/ChatGPT-Images/README.md

 # ChatGPT-Images
-A Python code that allows you to use images with ChatGPT
+A Python code that allows you to use images with ChatGPT.

 ## How to use
 To use this tool, run `python3 main.py` in the terminal, then write this prompt in ChatGPT.
 This is a modified version of the DAN prompt: